COLORECTAL CANCER SCREENING

 Each year our gastroenterologists perform thousands of endoscopic procedures, and we are proud to be the first medical group to bring many new technologies to the Topeka healthcare community.

-Our gastroenterology providers also go to rural areas such as Sabetha, Burlington, Atchison, and Leavenworth for outreach clinics.
+Our gastroenterology providers also go to Burlington for outreach clinic.

 Since 1998, the physicians and staff at KMC Gastroenterology have been committed to providing the highest quality of digestive medical care.
 Our gastroenterologists diagnose and treat thousands of patients each year with a wide range of challenging problems including but not limited to: